on Personal Injury Matters

 Not all claim denials by insurance companies are made in bad faith; many times, the insurer is on solid legal ground.
 However, sometimes insurers are wrong.
 You and your insurer may disagree on what is covered, on the amount of coverage, or on restrictions your insurer places on how to proceed, such as whether you need to obtain quotes, use certain repair facilities and contractors, and so on.

-If you have difficulty with your insurer, particularly if you have a sizeable claim, or if you anticipate problems in dealing with your insurer in pursuing a claim, you should strongly consider retaining an experienced insurance claims attorney to advise or represent you.
-An insurance claims attorney will tell you what your policy states, what the applicable laws are, and what your rights are.
+If you have difficulty with your insurer, particularly if you have a sizeable claim, or if you anticipate problems in dealing with your insurer in pursuing a claim, you should strongly consider retaining an experienced insurance bad faith attorney to advise or represent you.
+An insurance bad faith attorney will tell you what your policy states, what the applicable laws are, and what your rights are.
 Your attorney can help you pursue all of the compensation to which you are entitled.

-The Oklahoma insurance claims lawyers at Shelton Walkley Mackey have handled hundreds of cases involving insurance disputes and the firm is recognized as one of Oklahoma’s leaders in the practice of insurance law.
-Our clients include individuals, businesses, and insurance companies in litigation, mediation, and negotiation of insurance contracts throughout the state.
-Our insurance attorneys have the experience and qualifications to provide you with the help you need.
+The Oklahoma insurance bad faith lawyers at Shelton & Walkley Law Group have handled hundreds of cases involving insurance disputes and the firm is recognized as one of Oklahoma’s leaders in the practice of insurance bad faith law.
+Our clients include individuals and businesses in litigation, mediation, and negotiation of insurance claims throughout the state.
+Our bad faith insurance attorneys have the experience and qualifications to provide you with the help you need.

 Our attorneys can also help you evaluate insurance issues before a claim is necessary.
 For example, you may want to have an attorney review your policies to make sure you have sufficient insurance to cover your likely risks.
 You may want your attorney to review your policies periodically, to make sure your coverage is consistent with current property values and repair and replacement costs.
 Your attorney can also advise you on any additional perils you may wish to cover, such as fire, flood, earthquake, or storms.
 Your attorney can help you understand any exclusions that may apply, and make you aware of any activities that can jeopardize your coverage.